Toffee Cookies with Walnuts

-A drizzle of caramel and chocolate make these delectable Toffee Cookies perfect for the holidays!
+A drizzle of caramel and chocolate make these delectable Toffee Cookies with Walnuts perfect for the holidays!

 Fast forward to 2016!
 I made these for our annual cookie exchange and figured they deserved some new photos.
 The same group of us still gathers in December to swap cookies, sip coffee and visit before heading out to lunch.
-We had our first measurable snowfall, but everyone trekked over and sampled my Cranberry Brie en Croute (live on December 29) and Cream Cheese Tea Roll.
-These Toffee Cookies are perfect for your cookie exchange, but tasty enough to make any time of the year!!
+We had our first measurable snowfall, but everyone trekked over and sampled my Cranberry Brie en Croute and Cream Cheese Tea Roll.
+These Toffee Cookies with Walnuts are perfect for your cookie exchange, but tasty enough to make any time of the year!!

 - 1 cup sugar